Grounded but Misleading: Evaluating Semantic Alignment in AI-Generated Security Explanations: Experimental Setup

-To evaluate VEXA across heterogeneous communication contexts, we construct a multi-channel corpus spanning \textit{email}, \textit{SMS}, and \textit{social media}.
-All datasets are publicly available and capture both classical and contemporary forms of online deception, including human-authored and AI-generated scams (Table~\ref{tab:spam_datasets}).
+\textbf{Data Collection.} To evaluate explanation robustness across heterogeneous communication environments, we construct a multi-channel corpus spanning \textit{email}, \textit{SMS}, and \textit{social media}.
+All datasets are publicly available and capture both classical and contemporary forms of online deception, including human-authored and AI-generated scam messages (Table~\ref{tab:spam_datasets}).

+Because source datasets differ in label semantics, we harmonize positive labels as broader \textit{scam-risk} rather than treating all positives as identical financial scams.
+Throughout this work, \textit{scam-risk} includes phishing, impersonation, suspicious links, urgency-based persuasion, spam, and related social-engineering-oriented deception.

-To enable balanced comparisons, we apply stratified sampling to select equal numbers of scam and ham messages per channel.
-This multi-channel design captures both channel-specific strategies and shared cues, including urgency framing, impersonation, and reward-based persuasion (Table~\ref{tab:dataset_stats}).
+To support controlled evaluation across communication contexts, we apply stratified sampling to select balanced scam and ham distributions per channel.
+This design captures both channel-specific deception patterns and shared social-engineering cues such as urgency framing, impersonation, suspicious links, and reward-based persuasion (Table~\ref{tab:dataset_stats}).
+Duplicate messages are removed before splitting, and a stratified 80/10/10 train/validation/test partition is applied by channel and label to reduce leakage across data splits.